guardian/scalatra-openid-consumer/README.md

 In your filter class mixin the *OpenIdConsumer* trait along with the *UserAuthorisation* and *SessionStore* traits.
 This project provides default in-memory implementations for user authorisation and session store.
 For example:

-    class Dispatcher extends ScalatraFilter with GoogleOpenIdConsumer with InMemorySessionStore with AlwaysAllowUserAuthorisation
+    class Dispatcher extends ScalatraFilter with GoogleOpenIdConsumer with AlwaysAllowUserAuthorisation

 ## Contributing

 If you wish to contribute, please fork the project.
 Then create a new remote branch with your changes and send a pull request and we will try and add your changes in.

 ## Code overview

-### SessionStore

-This trait is for storing the mapping between the session id and the user.
-A default implementation is provided which stores this map in memory.
-You may wish to override and store this in a database for example.

 ### User authorisation